kuhn-ruess/cmdbsyncer-docs/docs/checkmk/rules_management.md

 ## Rule Order

-The Syncer applies your configured `Folder Index` (and the rule's `Sort Field`) to the order rules appear in Checkmk.
+The Syncer applies the `Folder Index` you configured on each outcome to the order rules appear in Checkmk.
 After every `checkmk export_rules` run the syncer-owned rules in each ruleset are
 re-anchored: the first syncer rule keeps its current position relative to user-created rules around it, and every subsequent rule